Share

 How 401k Loans Work

-• Eligibility: Not everyone can borrow from their 401k.
-You need to check if your employer's plan allows it.
+- Eligibility: Not everyone has eligibility to borrow from their 401k.
+You need to check if your employer's plan allows it as some plans are essentially "locked".

-• Repayment Terms: Most loans need to be repaid within five years, with payments deducted from your paycheck.
+- Repayment Terms: Most loans need to be repaid within five years, with most payments automatically deducted from your paycheck.

 Common Uses for 401k Loans